-Technology continues to take over manual work that previously required human energy and time to complete.
-Nowadays, humans are willing to delegate tedious tasks to machines and consequently save on overhead costs, training times and get more jobs done in less time.
+Technology keeps taking over manual work that previously took human’s energy and time to complete.
+Humans are willing to give out the tedious tasks to machines and consequently save on overhead costs, training time and get more job done in less time.

-In machine transcription, however, that has not been the case.
-There are all sorts of speech recognition software on the market, but none can currently match the quality of manual transcription.
-The main reason for acquiring an artificially intelligent voice recognition software is to increase productivity by getting more work done in half the time.
+In machine transcription, that has not been the case.
+There are all sorts of speech recognition software in the market, but none matches the quality of manual transcription.
+The main reasons to acquire an artificial intelligent voice recognition software is to increase productivity by having more work done in half the time.

-Unfortunately, as you’ll discover in this article, machine transcription can be more of a curse than a blessing
+Unfortunately, as you’ll discover in this article, machine transcription is more of a liability than a helper.

 1. Audio Quality

-Machine transcription converts spoken word into written word but it cannot differentiate a noisy background from the actual speech that needs transcribing.
-To use machine transcription with any chance of success, you have to be in a very quiet environment.
-If you’re in a noisy place, the machine will transcribe the background noise as well, and you’ll end having a document that reads complete gibberish.
+Machine transcription converts spoken word into the written word.
+They cannot differentiate a noisy background from the actual speech that needs transcription.
+To use machine transcription you have to be in a reasonably quiet environment.
+If you’re in a noisy place, the machine will transcribe the background noise as well, and you’ll end having a document that makes no sense.

 2. Multiple Speakers

 Conversations among numerous speakers can quickly overwhelm a transcription robot.
-It gets worse if the speakers have different accents or are in a noisy place.
-Devices are not smart enough to recognise the exchange of information amongst people, and consequently, it transcribes as one long prose.
+It gets worse if the speakers have different accents in a noisy place.
+The device is not smart enough to recognize the exchange of information among people, and consequently, it transcribes as one prose.

 Professional human transcribers can tell a when there are multiple speakers.
-Their intelligence can sense different accents, voice tones and consequently decipher them as such.
+Their intelligence can sense different accents, voice tones and thus decipher as such.

 3. Context & Meaning

-Humans are versatile, they have experience and training on subject matters, and when they’re transcribing, their knowledge, experience, and emotional intelligence help them create documents that are accurate and read correctly.
+Humans are versatile, they have experience and training on the subjects, and when they’re transcribing, their knowledge, experience, and emotional intelligence help them create correctly reading documents.

-Machines simply transcribe; they cannot understand the context or the deeper meaning of an audio file.
-In non-verbatim files, machines are particularly ineffective as they can’t filter out additional unnecessary words and can only make an exact replica of what is in the audio file.
-This leads to post-editing requirements, and consequently more work for the end user.
+Machines transcribe; they do not understand the context or the deeper meaning of an audio file.
+In non-verbatim files, the machines are ineffective because they can’t fill out additional words other than what is in the audio file.

-A machine writes out words exactly as they sound.
-Since they do not understand the meaning, they may spell out homonyms that are actually different from those used in the context.
+A machine gives out words as they sound depending on the dialect used.
+Since they do not understand the meaning, they may spell out homonyms that mean something different from the context.

 Humans follow the conversation and understand the meaning of the words spoken.
 As a result, they spell words to fit the setting even when several words could sound the same.

-Different languages can have many different accents, some that are vastly different.
-For a robot to transcribe correctly, it not only needs to be trained on all accents but it also needs to be able to determine the accent being used as soon as it’s heard.
-When accents affect the pronunciation of a word, a machine may spell them out to the closest resembling word in their internal dictionary which could be lead to an incorrect interpretation and subsequent invalidity of an entire document.
+Different dialects have different accents.
+For a robot to transcribe correctly, it needs training on all the accents which can take up too much time.
+When accents affect the pronunciation of words, the machine may spell them out to the closest resembling word available in their system; and can ruin the meaning of the whole document.

-Humans understand different accents and thus can understand the differences between them.
-Different accents have different spellings for various words, and only a human can get understand this immediately and work accordingly.
+Humans come up with the accents thus they can understand them.
+Different accents have different spellings for various words, and only a human can get this immediately and work accordingly.

 7. Dialects & Slang

-When a machine receives an unfamiliar word, it immediately autocorrects it to the closest meaning or skips the word altogether stating that it’s inaudible.
-Different societies have different words in slang that robots cannot understand unless they’re programmed.
-Humans can immediately determine slang by researching the word and spelling it out correctly to fit the context of the document.
+When a machine receives an unfamiliar word, it immediately autocorrects it to the closest meaning or skips the word altogether with the reason that it’s inaudible.
+Different societies have different words in slang that robots cannot understand unless their programming changes.
+Humans can immediately tell a slang by researching the word and spelling it out correctly to fit the document.

 8. Punctuation & Grammar

-Most machines do a fairly good job on punctuation, but none can beat the perfection of a human transcriber.
-A machine may interpret a pause to mean the end of a sentence when in essence, the speaker may be trying to come up with the next part of the same sentence or even sipping a drink, for example.
+Most machines do a good job on punctuations, but none can beat the perfection of a human transcriber.
+The machine may interpret a pause to mean the end of a sentence when in essence, the speaker may be trying to come up with the next part of the same sentence or sipping a drink.

-It takes a human to understand another human.
-A machine can learn, but it cannot reach the perfection of a human transcriber.
-A human can even understand a message through a facial expression or body language while a machine may interpret that as silence.
-For organisations that value quality over quantity, human transcription is definitely the right choice.
+It only takes a human to understand another human.
+The machine can learn, but they cannot get to the perfection of a human transcriber.
+A human can get a message through a facial expression or a body language while a machine may interpret that as silence.
+For organizations that value quality over quantity, human transcription is the route to take.